InformaticsMatters/dls-fragalysis-stack-openshift/s2g-processor/README.md

 ## Execution and analysis
 With your cluster running you now need to provide it with the SMILES file to process and run Nextflow.

+A typical execution, if the SMILES file has the default name (`test.smi`), would be: -

+    $ nextflow run graph.nf --graphMaxForks 2 -with-docker busybox

 If you pull back the Nextflow logfile (`.nextflow.log`) you can analyse the execution times of the individual chunks with the `analyse_nf_graph.py` module (in the `analysis` directory).